khe-le/mlh-project-sample/README.md

 # Resource Assigment Functionality for Events

 This is a code sample from my current project.
-Dawn Project Landing Page: https://dawn.so
+The project's landing page: https://dawn.so

 **What this code sample does**